Spacesmac/SonicPi_Looper/README.md

 **- Sample Selection:** You can change the sample assigned to each key by selecting from a dropdown menu.

 ### Sequencing
-**- Grid Layour:** The main interface features a grid where each row corresponds to a drum sample, and each column represents a beat within the loop.
+**- Grid Layout:** The main interface features a grid where each row corresponds to a drum sample, and each column represents a beat within the loop.
 **- Toggle Pads:** You can click on the grid cells to activate or deactivate pads.
 Activated pads will play the associated drum sample at the corresponding beat.

 ### Playback Control